Bylaws of Outdoor Writers Association of America, Inc.®

 Article VII — Directors

 7.1 Qualifications.
 Each Director shall be elected for a term of three years, and three Directors shall be elected each year.
-Only Active members in good standing for at least three years may be elected as Directors.
+Only Active members in good standing for at least three years immediately preceding the election may be elected as Directors.